 The Swedish Radio Symphony Orchestra serves as a symphony orchestra for the whole of Sweden.
 Regardless of where you live you can listen to the orchestra’s concerts through the Swedish Radio’s broadcasts or on their website, and several concerts are also shown on Swedish Television.
 The Swedish Radio Symphony Orchestra is one of the best and most versatile orchestras in Europe – perhaps even in the world.
 Every year they perform well-loved works from the classical repertoire as well as new music by exciting contemporary composers such as Victoria Borisova-Ollas, Magnus Lindberg and Unsuk Chin.
 In addition they perform music from popular films and computer and video games and collaborate with leading jazz, pop and rock artists in a constant endeavour to develop and to break new ground.

-With a combination of artistic integrity, intensity and elegance, cellist Truls Mørk has played his way to the very top tier of soloists.
-He performs with the most celebrated orchestras all around the world: Orchestre de Paris, Concertgebouworkestern in Amsterdam, the New York Philharmonic, Gewandhausorchester Leipzig and the NHK Symphony Orchestra in Tokyo, to mention but a few.
-Mørk has played in the great solo concertos by Dvořák and Elgar, Britten and Shostakovich, as well as Bach’s and Britten’s collected cello suites.
-Mørk is also dedicated to new music and has premièred more than 30 works by composers such as Krzysztof Penderecki, Hafliði Hallgrímsson and Einojuhani Rautavaara.
+With a combination of artistic integrity, intensity and elegance, the cellist Truls Mørk has played his way to the very top as a soloist.
+He performs with the foremost orchestras around the world and has recently performed with the San Francisco Symphony Orchestra, Gewandhaus Orchester Leipzig, Orchestre de Paris and Tonhalle Orchester Zurich, to mention but a few.
+Mørk has recorded the great solo concerts of Dvořák and Elgar, as well as Britten and Shostakovich, and also the collective Cello Suites of both Bach and Britten.
+He has also begun touring with the pianist Behzod Abduraimov.
+Mørk is dedicated to contemporary music and has performed more than 30 works, such as Krzysztof Penderecki’s Concerto for Three Cellos, Hafliði Hallgrímsson’s Cello Concerto and Einojuhani Rautavaara’s Towards the Horizon.